Placito/Placito/README.md

 ### A passionate Full Stack Developer that enjoy life and the adventure of living it 🌍

-- 🔭 I’m currently working on - Advent CSS
+- 🔭 I’m currently working on - to achieve new goals
- 2024